erbridge/github-branch-renamer/README.md

   -b, --new-branch string   The new name for the master branch (defaults to
                               'main')
-  -d, --delete              Delete the master branch from GitHub
+  -d, --delete              Delete the master branch from GitHub -n, --dry-run             Report what will happen, without making any changes
+                               on GitHub
+  -f, --force               Run for real, making changes on GitHub
 ```

 ## Why?